syedumerahmedcode/linkedlist/readme.md

 # Time and space complexity of the circular singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (108)

+## Doubly linked list
+- TODO: Add a diagram depicting the deletion in a singly linked list.
+(110)
+- Time complexity of creation with one node: O(1).